-New students are encouraged to attend the Ensembles Overview during Discover Week.
-Meet our ensemble directors and learn more about auditions and placement, school-owned instruments, lockers, practice room access, and upcoming performances.
+New students are encouraged to attend the Ensembles Overview during Discover Week to meet ensemble directors and learn more about auditions, school-owned instruments, lockers, practice rooms, and performance opportunities.

 Get Involved in Music Ensembles

-- Woodwind, Brass, and Percussion: Follow audition guidelines for Symphonic Winds
+- Woodwind, Brass, and Percussion — Symphonic Winds

 - Klezmer Music

-Note: The Spartan Marching Band meets one week early during orientation.
-Visit the SMB page to view the pre-season packet.
+Note: The Spartan Marching Band begins one week early during orientation.
+Visit the SMB page for pre-season information.

 To ensure equitable access and maintain the quality of our school-owned harp instruments, the following policy must be adhered to by all harp students at Case Western Reserve University.